specklesystems/speckle-docs-OLD/user/dynamo.md

 #### Viewing the Stream online

-To view the newly created stream online you can just right click on the node:
+To view the newly-created stream online you can just right click on the node:

 ![image](https://user-images.githubusercontent.com/2679513/114194176-2193e380-9947-11eb-8b55-8f2f56d07773.png)

 #### Inputs

-> This node has no inputs, as the account selection is done using it's custom UI.
+> This node has no inputs.

 #### Ouputs

-- _stream_: A `Stream` object pointing to the newly created stream.
+- _streamUrl_: A URL, pointing to the newly-created stream.

-### Get stream
+### Get Stream

 ![Stream get node](./img-dyn/nodes-stream-get.png)

-The **Stream Get** node will try to find an existing `Stream`, given it's unique `id` (or its `stream url`) and a specific account to access that stream with.
+The **Get Stream** node will try to retrieve an existing `Stream`, given its URL and a specific account to access that stream with.
+This may be useful if there are multiple accounts registered on the same machine and a certain stream requires a specific account to be accessible.

 #### Inputs

-- _stream_: Supports any generated stream from within the `Stream` component category, but also _stream urls_ in text format.
+- _streamUrl_: The URL of any Speckle stream, branch, commit or object.
-- _account_: A Speckle account, provided by the **Accounts node**.
+- _account (optional)_: A Speckle account, provided by the **Accounts node**.
 If no account is provided, the _default account_ will be used.

 #### Outputs

 - _stream_: A `Stream` object pointing to existing stream.
 If the stream doesn't exist, an error will be shown.

-### List streams
+### List Streams

 ![Stream list node](./img-dyn/nodes-stream-list.png)

-The **List Streams** node returns a specified ammount of streams available in an account.
+The **List Streams** node returns a specified amount of streams available in an account.
 For performance reasons, it has been limited to fetching a maximum of 20 streams.

 #### Inputs

-- _account_: A Speckle account, provided by the **Accounts node**.
+- _account (optional)_: A Speckle account, provided by the **Accounts node**.
 If no account is provided, the _default account_ will be used.
-- _limit_: The number of streams to fetch from the server.
+- _limit (optional)_: The number of streams to fetch from the server.

 #### Outputs

 - _streams_: List of `Stream` objects available to the specified account.

-### Stream details
+### Stream Details

 ![Strean details node](./img-dyn/nodes-stream-details.png)